PickYourOwn.org

 • Montana State Chokecherry Festival - annually, on the first Saturday after Labor Day

 408 Northeast Main Street, Lewistown, MT 59457.
 Phone: 535-5436.
 Email: lewchamb@midrivers.com.
 The Chokecherry, a small, maroon-colored fruit with a puckery taste that grows wild in Montana, will reign supreme on the first Saturday after Labor Day.
 It's a time of wholesome fun for everyone from tiny tykes to Grandpa.
 Attended by close to 3,000 people, the day starts with the Kiwanis Club serving an outdoor breakfast at Main Street and Second Avenue.
 On the menu is pancakes, served with -- what - else -- Chokecherry Syrup.
 From a Chokecherry pit-spitting contest to art & craft booths (over 160 in 2007), a 5k and 1 mile run/walk.
 Chokecherry culinary contest, children activities, free entertainment, the day is literally packed with fun things to do.
 Also included is a classic car show.
-A visitor writes on September 24, 2008: "You should check out the Chokecherry Festival in Lewistown Montana!
+Comments from a visitor on September 24, 2008: "You should check out the Chokecherry Festival in Lewistown Montana!
 It is amazing!!
 Parade, food venders, crafts, and a ton of natural products all made from the local Chokecherries there!
 They have a chokecherry spitting contest with the winner being crowned King of the Festival!
 There is musical Entertainment also!
 It precedes by one day the Utica Montana What the Hay day!
 Where local ranchers compete for prizes with hay bale creations for miles in the fields while the public can get a ballot and vote while driving through the area and stopping at yet another craft bazarre in Utica! they are both simply amazing. "

 New York